OEA Center for Teaching & Learning Bullying Workshops

 Teaching & Learning workshops allow you to learn about the breadth and depth of bullying in schools, its forms, the people involved, and a comprehensive anti-bullying program you can implement in your school.

-Contact your Teaching & Learning Specialist to schedule professional development trainings or for more information.
+Contact Mike McIlwee, Teaching and Learning Specialist, to schedule professional development trainings or for more information.

 Online Resources on Bullying

-According to cergralpalsyguidance.com, children with disabilities are often bullied, particularly at school.
+- Bullying and Children with Disabilities: According to cerbralpalsyguidance.com, children with disabilities are often bullied, particularly at school.
 The website offers tips and information that will help parents, teachers and caregivers combat bullying.

-Information on laws regarding cyber bullying, what types of harassment it includes, and what role you can take in combatting the problem.
+- Stop Cyberbullying: Information on laws regarding cyber bullying, what types of harassment it includes, and what role you can take in combating the problem.

 - Approximately 40% to 80% of school-age children experience bullying at some point during their school careers